cryptfire/gocryptfire/README.md

 ## Pagination

-GoVultr v2 introduces pagination for all list calls.
+GoCryptfire v2 introduces pagination for all list calls.
 Each list call returns a `meta` struct containing the total amount of items in the list and next/previous links to navigate the paging.